kadena-community/kadena.js/packages/libs/client/etc/client.api.md

 import { ICap } from '@kadena/types';

+// Warning: (ae-forgotten-export) The symbol "IAddSigner" needs to be exported by the entry point index.d.ts
+//
+// @alpha (undocumented)
+export const addSigner: IAddSigner;

 // Warning: (ae-forgotten-export) The symbol "ICommandBuilder" needs to be exported by the entry point index.d.ts
 //
 // @alpha (undocumented)